 More specifically, system path environment variable.
 This is often talked about in context of running executable files via the command line or powershell window.

-In this example, I will demonstrate how you would install and run cmder from the command line, but you are of course free to do this for any application containing executable files.
+In this example, I will demonstrate how you would install and run cmder from the command line.
+You are of course free to do this for any application containing executable files.

 Without adding the system path environment variable, you would not be able to run Cmder.exe without navigating to the folder containing the file.

 How to setup a system path environment variable

 - Download the application/tool you wish to setup a system path environment variable for.
 E.g. cmder.